Tales of Xillia: Reception

 At the time of its release in Japan, Tales of Xillia was the most preordered Tales game in the series and sold half a million copies in a week.
 In North America, Tales of Xillia was one of the top selling games on the PlayStation Network in August 2013.
 As of December 2013, the game has shipped over 1 million copies worldwide.
 The game was re-released in Japan under the PlayStation 3 The Best label in 2014.

 Due to the amount of sales, Sony awarded Tales of Xillia the Gold Prize during the PlayStation Awards; the game also received the User's Choice award from the PlayStation Awards online poll.
 Famitsu's review of the game was highly positive; they praised the game for its attentive visuals, accessibility, and fast battle system.
 In the "Newtype Anime Awards" from 2011, Xillia won the "Game Opening Animation" award.
-The English localized version of the game was also a nominee for the Satellite Award for Outstanding Role Playing Game in 2013.
+The English localized version of the game was also a nominee for the Satellite Award for Outstanding Role Playing Game in 2013, but lost to Ni no Kuni: Wrath of the White Witch, another game from Bandai Namco Entertainment.

 All English reviewers agreed the battle system was fast and engaging; however, Electronic Gaming Monthly, Game Informer, GameSpot, and PlayStation Official Magazine panned the map designs calling them repetitive, lifeless and bland.
 The plot received neutral to positive reception.
 Game Revolution wrote "There's a pleasing inertia to the way plotlines form, unfold, and reach a conclusion that propels our heroes ever-forward, never stopping long enough to feel meandering but never feeling rushed or forced either.", praising the narrative to be one of the qualities to the game.
 Game Informer described the plot as "investing" and liked the balance in tragic and lighthearted moments.
 Joystiq lauded the execution of the plot for avoiding the usual JRPG "info dumps" and how small plot-lines intertwined into a larger conflict.
 PlayStation Official Magazine considered the plot as average and called it a let-down compared to the combat system.
 Reviewers have also noted the dual-protagonist execution caused incoherency in Milla's story.

 Reviewers had mixed opinions on the characters.
 Generally, reviewers liked the character interactions.
 IGN praised the diverse characters but panned Milla's English voice acting.
 Game Revolution felt the characters were relatable and agreed with IGN about Milla's voice noting it sounded robotic and forced.
 Electronic Gaming Monthly described the characters as rather normal and competent compared to the previous Tales games, adding that they could imagine the cast having lives and dreams outside of the party's journey.
 Edge described the character interactions as engaging, well written, and praised how the characters avoided the cliché found in manga and anime.
 Oppositely, PlayStation Official Magazine felt the characters "fall into the familiar anime archtypes" and that "flat voice acting and a melodramatic script" made it difficult to feel invested in the cast; Polygon agreed about the character archetypes and called it a lazy strategy used to make the characters understandable.